 What do I need to know?

-- criminal trial brief number or case number
+- case number or criminal trial brief number

 - name of the accused

-- year the accused was to be tried.
+- the year the accused was tried or was scheduled to be tried.

 How do I search?